ZiverLabs/Ziver-Chain/README.md

 ## ✨ Features

 - **🤖 AI-Enhanced Consensus**: Zenith AI optimizes validator selection and network parameters

+- **🪞Bounce back feature**: Allows Tokens sent to wallets that are none existent, wrong, or doesn't match the strings for Zexus to bounce back to the user's wallet

 - **🔒 Quantum-Resistant Cryptography**: SPHINCS+ and lattice-based cryptography for future-proof security

 - **🔄 Self-Evolving Architecture**: Automatic parameter adjustments without hard forks

 - **📖 Explainable Transactions**: Every transaction includes AI-generated explanations

-- **⚡ High Performance**: Built on TON with multi-chain compatibility
+- **⚡ High Performance**: Built on Ziver-Chain with multi-chain compatibility for all different types of chains.

 ## 🏗️ Architecture